ebernalbeamagine/DeepLearningSensorFusionForPedestrianDetection/README.md

 ## Functionality
-This tutorial explain how to use the Deep Learning Sensor Fusion for Pedestrian Detection ROS package.
+This tutorial explains how to use the leep learning sensor fusion for pedestrian detection ROS package.

 This repository is divided in two parts: **extrinsic parameters matrix** and **network simulation**.